 Example 2: Penalty imposed for continued late payment

-An employer sought tax clearance and received a Directive dated 5 Feb 2022 to pay the tax amount of $5,000 but did not make payment by the due date of 15 Feb 2022.
-Subsequently, he received a late payment penalty notice with 5% penalty added to the overdue tax.
+An employer sought tax clearance and received a Directive to pay the tax amount of $5,000 but did not make payment by the due date, and received a late payment penalty notice dated 1 Jul 2025.

 $250